 Hello!
 My name is Susan Floyd, and I am an Archivist with the Texas State Library and Archives Commission.
 The main focus of my work is processing state records and the occasional historical manuscript collection.
-I am also the accessions archivist, responsible for working with both state agency records managers and private donors to accession records for the state archives.
-Additionally, my work involves some reference support in our archives reading room, as well as some outreach, including special events and participation in local, state, and regional archives-related public events and our archival professional associations.
-I serve on committees for two local organizations, the Austin Archives Bazaar and the Austin Book Arts Center.
+I am also the accessions archivist, responsible for working with both state agency records managers and private donors to accession records for the state archives, and the legislative records specialist, with primary responsibility for legislative records transfers.
+Additionally, my work involves some reference support in our archives reading room, some internal and external training, and some outreach, including special events and participation in local, state, and regional archives-related public events and our archival professional associations.
+I’m a member of the Academy of Certified Archivists and am hoping to complete my SAA Digital Archives Specialist certification this September.
+I also serve on committees for two local organizations, the Austin Archives Bazaar and the Austin Book Arts Center.

 My MSIS Capstone project, supervised by Jennifer Hecker, was titled, “Austin Music Documentation Initiative: Developing and Funding a Collection Aggregation Portal.”
 This project resulted in a National Endowment for the Humanities (NEH) Humanities Collections and Reference Resources (HCRR) program grant application sponsored by UT Libraries.

-My broader interests include archives and preservation, digital humanities, museum studies, public history, education and outreach, accessibility, Texana, medieval British codicology, foodways, monuments and memory, modernism, surrealism, graffiti, calligraphy and lettering, and finding the perfect cheese enchilada plate.
+My broader interests include archives and preservation, digital humanities, museum studies, public history, education and outreach, Texana, medieval British codicology, foodways, monuments and memory, modernism, surrealism, graffiti, calligraphy and lettering, book arts, Welsh language and literature, playing tennis and soccer, and finding the perfect cheese enchilada plate.